Australia–Japan relations: During the Occupation period

-Post-war diplomatic relations
+Late 20th century

 Diplomatic relations between Australia and Japan were re-established in 1952, following the termination of the Allied occupation, and Haruhiko Nishi was appointed as Japanese ambassador to Australia.
 In 1957, Australian Prime Minister Robert Menzies visited Japan with the aim of strengthening economic and political ties between the two countries.

-Australia and Japan celebrated the thirtieth anniversary of the 1976 Basic Treaty of Friendship and Cooperation in 2006.
-In a joint statement issued in March 2006, Australian Foreign Minister Alexander Downer and Japanese Foreign Minister Taro Aso declared the "partnership" between Australia and Japan, based on "shared democratic values, mutual respect, deep friendship, and shared strategic views", to be "stronger than ever".
+In Australia, trade minister John McEwen led a push for closer economic ties with Japan in the early 1950s, seeing the resumption with trade as important for Australian producers as Australia sought new markets outside the pre-war framework of Imperial Preference.
+After years of negotiations, McEwen and his Japanese counterpart Kishi Nobusuke signed the Japan–Australia Commerce Agreement (JACA) in July 1957, with each country conferring most favoured nation status on the other and Australia providing a commitment to revoke its Article 35 exception to the General Agreement on Tariffs and Trade (GATT) which had allowed it to discriminate against Japan.
+The removal of the Article 35 exception eventually occurred in 1960 after McEwen secured Japanese concessions on imports of Australian beef.
+The final discriminatory trade provisions were removed in a new agreement signed in 1963.
+The JACA "ushered in a new era of Australian trade which would make Japan immeasurably Australia's biggest trading partner".

+In 1976, Australia and Japan signed the Basic Treaty of Friendship and Cooperation, which established a broad framework of principles to guide and enhance future bilateral relations in the political, economic, cultural and other fields.
+The treaty was historically significant as the first comprehensive treaty of its kind for both countries.
+The first proposal for a comprehensive treaty had been raised by the Japanese delegation in May 1970 at the eighth annual meeting of the Australia-Japan Business Cooperation Committee (AJBCC).
+A more formal request was raised in October at the Australia-Japan Official Level Talks and then reaffirmed by the Japanese Ambassador in Canberra in 1971 who asked that the prospect of a treaty be "seriously looked at".
+Formal negotiations took place over a three-year period and encompassed multiple Australian and Japanese governments.

 A number of Australian politicians have been awarded the Order of the Rising Sun, the first national decoration awarded by the Japanese government.
 Recipients include former Prime Ministers of Australia such as Edmund Barton, Robert Menzies, John McEwen, Malcolm Fraser, Bob Hawke and John Howard.

 Australia and Japan have agreed to work together towards the reform of the United Nations, including the realisation of Japan's permanent membership of the Security Council, and to strengthen various regional forums, including the Asia-Pacific Economic Cooperation (APEC), the ASEAN Regional Forum (ARF) and the East Asia Summit (EAS).

+21st century

-In March 2007 Australia and Japan signed a joint security pact.
+In March 2007, Australia and Japan signed a joint security pact.

 The scope of security cooperation includes: